 |

-calculating all the subject ranges (SBRs) and effective film speeds (EFS
+and calculating all the subject ranges (SBRs) and effective film speeds

-values) based on the assumption that you’ll print on “normal” grade #2 paper
+(EFS values) based on the assumption that you’ll print on “normal” grade

-a different grade, or use a different contrast printing filter, let us know;
+to print on a different grade, or use a different contrast printing filter,

-and tell us what printing method you use (contact, condenser projection,
+let us know; and tell us what printing method you use (contact, condenser

-diffusion projection, etc.) so we can give the Plotter an appropriate ES
+projection, diffusion projection, etc.) so we can give the Plotter an appropriate

 that the paper needs to produce a full-scale print so, in effect, it defines